brenohal/mobile-web-application-development/README.md

     - git commands w/short descriptions.

 2. [A2 README.md](a2/README.md "My A2 README.md file")
-    - Assesssment links.
-    - Screenshots.
-    - Skillsets.
+    - Screenshot of first app page
+    - Screenshot of second app page

 3. [A3 README.md](a3/README.md "My A3 README.md file")
     - Screenshot of A3 ERD.